-- ► To raise: pull the head restraint up to the desired position. - ► To lower: press release button 1 and slide head restraint down to the desired position. - ► To move forwards: pull the head restraint forwards until it engages in the required position.

-- ► To move backwards: press and hold down release button (2) (luxury head restraints only) and slide the head restraint back to the desired position. - ► Let go of release button 2 (luxury head restraints only). - Ensure that the head restraint has engaged properly.
+- ► To raise: pull the head restraint up to the desired position. - ► To lower: press release button 1 and slide head restraint down to the desired position. - ► To move the driver's or front-passenger head restraint forward: pull the head restraint forward until it engages in the desired position. - To move the driver's or front-passenger head restraint back: press and hold down release knob 2 and slide the head restraint back to the desired position.